Fixed-Rate Ending Soon?, Secure your Rate Now

 • What is your income, and how long have you been at your current job?

-• How much deposit do you have, and what is its source?
+• How much deposit do you have, and where did it come from?

 • What property type do you want to buy, and where is it located?